adamk72/consulting_website/blog/2023-07-19-lessons-learned-recent.md

 ---
 title: Lessons Learned on Automation
 authors: akecskes
-tags: [project management, lessons learned, automation]
+tags: [project management, lessons learned, automation, engineering]
 ---

 I’m wrapping up a not-quite two month software project right now and we’re in the midst of finalizing with stakeholders, doing retrospectives, and digesting all that has happened.
 During the project I kept copious notes and I can make a few definitive comments: